Blues History - Two Important Styles

 Difference between delta blues and chicago blues - Son House - Delta Blues Guitar Player

-What Kind Of Guitars Were Used To Play Delta Blues?
+What Kind Of Guitars Were Used To Play Delta Style Blues?

 Field workers would often make their own 'guitars' from old wooden boxes and wire.
 The first very rudimentary instruments were called Diddley Bows with a single string and could be plucked or bowed like a violin depending on the style of music to be played.